 Hepatitis B and C viruses together infect more than 10 percent of the world population and are the most common causes of chronic liver disease and hepatocellular carcinoma, which is now the fourth leading cause of death from cancer in the world1.
 Current therapies for HBV are less than optimal.
 Recent advances of direct-acting antivirals in HCV therapy have substantially improved the outlook for millions of HCV-infected people.
 The prospect for a HCV vaccine remains elusive.
 Given the global public health burden, it is crucial to improve on strategies to control the two infections including more affordable and effective therapies and preventive measures.
-To achieve this goal, we need to understand viral life cycle, viral mechanisms of productive and persistent infection, and virus-host interactions at the molecular, cellular and genomic levels.
+To achieve this goal, we need to understand viral life cycle, viral mechanisms of productive and persistent infection, virus-host interactions and virus-induced liver injury at the molecular, cellular and genomic levels.
 The thematic effort of my laboratory focuses on these topics.